TrevorDArcyEvans/phpSANE/README.md

 $ sudo adduser <your-user-name> scanner
 ```

+* reboot so device is created by `udev` with correct group
-* logout and login again so group membership takes effect
+* login so group membership takes effect

 * check scanner is detected
 ```